Class Offerings and Registration

 The usual age at which children prepare for and receive First Reconciliation and First Communion in the Archdiocese of Washington is age 7 or 8 (second grade).
 Children receiving at the usual age begin their foundational preparation in grade 1 and prepare specifically for those sacraments in grade 2.

 If you wish for your child to receive these sacraments and he or she is older than the usual age but not yet in grade 7, we offer a two-year special preparation class ~ called Christian Initiation of Children or C.I.C. ~ specifically geared toward preparing older children for reception of these sacraments.
-This class is offered withing the P.R.E.P. program and following the completion of this class, students are placed in grade level classes to continue formation.
+This class is offered within the P.R.E.P. program and following the completion of this class, students are placed in grade level classes to continue formation.
 It is through this class, as well, that children who are older than age 7 or 8 prepare for baptism.
 Please send an explanatory email to the Religious Education Office along with your registration if your child is older than grade 2 and wishes to prepare for First Reconciliation and First Communion.

 Preparation to Receive Confirmation